KDDD-FM: 1956 to 1988

-Until 2019 KDDD AM and FM, known as K Triple D, had its most successful years under the ownership of Ken Duke.
+Until 2019, KDDD and KDDD-FM, known as K Triple D, had their most successful years under the ownership of Ken Duke.
 Duke used and trademarked the popular Ding Dong Daddy from Dumas mascot, that is still used today as part of the station's logo.
 The trademark was lent to the Dumas Moore County Chamber of Commerce for marketing purposes for the town.

-Also during this time, rock n roll history was made in 1957, when a local group known as the Rhythm Orchids, featuring Dumas residents Jimmy Bowen, and Don Lanier, both performers on K Triple D AM, teamed up with singer Buddy Knox of Happy, TX in college.
-At the famed Norman Petty Studios in Clovis, NM they recorded the songs "Party Doll" and I'm Sticking With You", and started the small label Triple D Records, named after the radio station.
+Also during this time, rock 'n roll history was made in 1957, when a local group known as the Rhythm Orchids, featuring Dumas residents Jimmy Bowen, and Don Lanier, both performers on K Triple D AM, teamed up with singer Buddy Knox of Happy, TX in college.
+At the famed Norman Petty Studios in Clovis, NM, they recorded the songs "Party Doll" and I'm Sticking With You", and started the small label Triple D Records, named after the radio station.

-Roulette Records in New York, bought out the Triple D Records label, and released both songs, with the Buddy Knox and the Orchids name on Party Doll.
+Roulette Records in New York bought out the Triple D Records label, and released both songs, with the Buddy Knox and the Orchids name on Party Doll.
 The song went to #1 on the national charts, while Jimmy Bowen singing lead on I'm Sticking With You, going to #14.
 The boys were instant stars.

 Also during this time, Buddy Holly, friends of Knox and the Orchids, performed in concert in downtown Dumas in front of the Evelyn Theater (which still exists) on June 21, 1957.
 "That'll Be The Day" was climbing the charts at this time, and went to #1 in October, launching his iconic career.

-KDDD AM during these years was mostly country, while KDDD FM was beautiful music and then mellow rock, known as Mellow Rock 95.3, with the call letters KMRE.
+KDDD during these years was mostly country, while KDDD-FM was beautiful music and then mellow rock, known as Mellow Rock 95.3, with the call sign KMRE.

 2004-2022

 After struggling for years under different owners, the stations were saved by local resident and sports play-by-play man Darrell Wait.
 With the help of partners, including Moore County resident and farmer Darren Stallwitz, the stations were saved and made solid again.
 During this time period, many Dumas Demon and Demonette athletic events have been aired.
-For their eleven years of ownership KDDD-FM was oldies.
+For their eleven years of ownership, KDDD-FM was oldies.

 In 2018, they wanted to sell the stations, and found a buyer in a company managed by broadcast veteran Chris Lash of Tennessee.
-Lash changed the FM station from its long time oldies format, to classic country, known now as Big Country 95.3 K Triple D.
+Lash changed the FM station from its long time oldies format to classic country, known now as Big Country 95.3 K Triple D.

-Plans are now in the works for KDDD AM, which has been an all ag format, leased by a group in Floyada, TX for the past five years.
-KDDD AM went all Christmas music on Black Friday, 2019, and will feature a new format on December 26, 2019.
-KDDD AM, known in the past as the "Voice of the High Plains", has one of the larger daytime AM signals on the Panhandle of Texas.
+Plans are now in the works for KDDD, which has been an all ag format, leased by a group in Floyada, TX for the past five years.
+KDDD went all Christmas music on Black Friday 2019, and was to feature a new format on December 26, 2019.
+KDDD, known in the past as the "Voice of the High Plains", has one of the larger daytime AM signals on the Panhandle of Texas.